DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 Windows binaries for Visual Studio are also available via [NuGet] and [vcpkg].

-Binaries Mac OS X can be obtained through [Homebrew] or [MacPorts].
+Binaries for Mac OS X can be obtained through [Homebrew] or [MacPorts].

 Binaries for other systems can be obtained through the system package manager.